ekzhang/crepe/README.md

 NoWalk: 8207
 ```

-## Features
+## Notes

-- Semi-naive evaluation
-- Stratified negation
-- Automatic generation of indices for relations
-- Arbitrary Rust expression syntax allowed in rules
-- Typesafe way to initialize `@input` relations
-- Very fast, compiled directly with the rest of your Rust code
+From initial testing, the generated code is very fast.
+Variants of transitive
+closure for large graphs (~1000 nodes) run at comparable speed to compiled
+[Souffle](https://souffle-lang.github.io/), and at a fraction of the
+compilation time.

+This macro generates a `Crepe` struct in the current module, as well as structs
+for all of the declared relations.
+This means that to integrate Crepe inside a
+larger program, you should put it in its own module with related code.
+See the
+documentation for more information.

 ## Acknowledgements

-This work was heavily inspired by [Souffle](https://souffle-lang.github.io/)
+This project was heavily inspired by [Souffle](https://souffle-lang.github.io/)
 and [Formulog](https://github.com/HarvardPL/formulog), which both use similar
 models of Datalog compilation for static analysis.